Michael Omolewa

-Michael Abiola Omolewa is a Nigerian diplomat, scholar, education historian, and civil servant.
+Michael Abiola Omolewa (born 1 April 1941) is a Nigerian diplomat, scholar, education historian, and civil servant.
 From September 2003 to October 2005, he served as the 32nd president of the General Conference of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 While president, Omolewa led UNESCO to adopt the International Declaration on Human Genetic Data and the Convention for the Safeguarding of Intangible Cultural Heritage.
 From January 2000 to August 2009, Omolewa served as permanent delegate and ambassador of Nigeria to UNESCO.
 At University of Lagos, on Wednesday 6 February 2019, Omolewa delivered the 5th Enoch Adeboye Annual Birthday Public Lecture; titled: Peace: The Global Quest.

 Omolewa is an emeritus professor of adult education at the University of Ibadan.
 He is a former deputy chair of the governing board of the Commonwealth of Learning in Vancouver, British Columbia, Canada.
 Omolewa is also a member of the Commonwealth Advisory Council on Teacher Mobility, Recruitment and Migrations in London.

 In September 2008, Omolewa was given the President's award for distinguished contribution to world peace and solidarity by Bulgaria's President Georgi Sedefchov Parvanov.
 Also during 2008, Omolewa was inducted into the University of Oklahoma's International Adult and Continuing Education Hall of Fame.

 He is a board member of ILI: International Literacy Institute – within Graduate School of Education, established by UNESCO and the University of Pennsylvania: United States of America in 1994; plus Member, Board of Governors: Christ the Redeemer’s College, Sagamu; as well as Deputy chairman of the board of Governors: Christ the Redeemer's College, United Kingdom; including being Board of Trustees Member at Babcock University.
-Omolewa is also on the Editorial Boards of New York-based International Journal of Higher Education and Washington D.C. based ASALH: Association for the Study of African American Life and History's Journal of African American History; including Journal of Research in International Education and International Journal of Lifelong Education.
+Omolewa is also on the Editorial Boards of New York–based International Journal of Higher Education and Washington D.C.–based ASALH: Association for the Study of African American Life and History's Journal of African American History; including Journal of Research in International Education and International Journal of Lifelong Education.